UCSC-CSE-110A/pa0/README.md

 This is a _warm up_ assignment which will

-* refresh your memory of functional programming from CSE 130, and
 * provide a quick introduction to Haskell.
+* introduce concepts from functional programming

-To this end, you will, reimplement certain problems from CSE 130 in Haskell.
+To this end, you will, implement some functional programming problems in Haskell.
 Recall that the problems require relatively little code ranging from 2 to 15 lines.
 If any function requires more than that, you can be sure that you need to rethink your solution.